Wilsonville, Oregon: History

 Tektronix built a campus in the city beginning in 1973, which was later sold to Xerox.
 The following year Wilsonville's city hall relocated from Tauchman House at what is now Boones Ferry Park to a trailer and the next year the first city manager was hired.
 A standalone post office was built in 1976 at Boones Ferry and Wilsonville roads, with city police protection added in 1979.
 In 1980, the city reached a population of 2,920, and in 1982 the library was opened.
 The next year, a new city hall was opened, replacing a trailer that had served as city hall since 1975.

-In 1988, the city opened their first library building, which replaced the one-room library located in space leased from the school district.
+At the end of 1988, the city withdrew from the TriMet regional transit district and created its own transit system, now known as South Metro Area Regional Transit, to provide substitute transit service.
+In 1988, the city opened its first library building, which replaced the one-room library located in space leased from the school district.
 The population grew to 7,106 at the 1990 census, and in 1991 the Town Center Shopping Center along Wilsonville Road opened.
 Due to growth in the West Linn-Wilsonville School District, the school board approved building a new high school to be located in Wilsonville in 1992.

 Author Walt Morey owned an estate in Wilsonville and after his death in 1992, his widow sold the property to a developer.
 The housing development built on that property, Morey's Landing, bears his name as does the children's section of the Wilsonville Public Library.
 Walt Morey Park, a bear-themed park located in Morey's Landing, contains a life-size 8-foot-tall wooden statue of Morey's most famous literary creation, Gentle Ben.

 Living Enrichment Center, a New Thought Church with as many as 3,000 members, was headquartered in Wilsonville from 1992 until 2004.
 The church closed that year after problems that including money laundering by the church leaders led to the bankrupting of the church.